theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 ## My Role as a Teacher

-A concept that has stayed with me since my time at the UAS Technikum Wien is the idea of being a **“guide on the side”** rather than only a **“sage on the stage.”** I encountered this formulation in the context of problem-based learning and it resonated strongly with me.
+A concept that has stayed with me since my time as a lecturer at the UAS Technikum Wien is the idea of being a **“guide on the side”** rather than only a **“sage on the stage.”** I encountered this formulation in the context of problem-based learning and it resonated strongly with me.

 Students need orientation, frameworks, examples, and sometimes also a well-structured explanation.
 I still use PowerPoint and other forms of structured input when they help to clarify concepts.
 But I do not see my role as being the person who simply transfers knowledge from the front of the room.
 Especially in times of generative AI and rapidly changing knowledge environments, teaching cannot be reduced to knowing everything in advance and presenting it perfectly.